12 Expert Tips For Optimizing Your Online Marketing Strategy | Coronavirus Series

 “SEO is an important component of every strategy, but even more so during the coronavirus outbreak.

-SEO is a long-term play.
+Search engine optimization (SEO) is a long-term play.
 The investment you made into SEO last year should be paying dividends now.
 Likewise, we’re eventually going to bounce back and when your customers open up their wallets again, you’re going to want and need the organic traffic and the sales that will come with it.

 If your competitors are slashing their digital budgets, those moving targets your brand has been chasing are suddenly stationary and susceptible.
 Doubling down on your SEO efforts, even if the initial gains for your brand are diminished, could impact serious long-term results.